-As a responsible hardwood floor owner, you probably know that you need to sweep your floors regularly.
-You know you need to use a vacuum cleaner without a beater bar to get between the planks for a deep clean.
+As a responsible Indianapolis hardwood floor owner, you probably know that you need to sweep your hardwood floors regularly.
+You know you need to use a vacuum cleaner without a beater bar to get in between the wood planks for a nice deep clean.
 You know you need to have mats at entryways to reduce abrasive dirt from causing lasting damage.
 You know the basics, but you may not know of these tips that can keep your hardwood healthy, beautiful and long-lasting

-Most hardwood floor manufacturers recommend having a whole home humidifier to help keep your home at a constant moisture level, especially in the winter months.
-With insufficient moisture in the air, the boards can distort or the urethane finish can fail.
-The specific humidity level for your flooring varies, but in general it should be between 35%-55% to keep your flooring looking its best for years to come.
+Most hardwood floor manufacturers recommend having a whole home humidifier to help keep your home at a constant moisture level, especially in the cold, dry Indiana winter months.
+With insufficient moisture in the air, the wood boards can distort or the urethane finish can fail.
+The specific optimal humidity level for your flooring may vary, but in general it should be between 35%-55% to keep your hardwood looking its best for years to come.
 Check with your flooring company or the manufacturer for their recommendations.

-Because wood is a natural product, it changes with its environment.
-For instance, where wood flooring is exposed to sunlight the color will lighten or darken over time depending the species.
-In order to minimize the effects of natural light over time life of your hardwood flooring, you can use shades and blinds to protect certain areas (especially when you are not using the area) and shift furniture and rugs periodically.
-Sunlight is not a problem for hardwood floors; just be aware that direct exposure year after year will affect areas that are not shaded or covered by rugs or furniture.
+Because wood is a natural product, it changes with the surrounding environment as it ages.
+For instance, where wood flooring is exposed to sunlight the color will tend to lighten or darken over time, depending on the species of wood.
+In order to minimize the effects of natural light over the life of your hardwood floor, use shades and blinds to protect certain areas (especially when you are not using the area) and shift furniture and rugs periodically.
+Sunlight is not a huge problem for hardwood floors, but be aware that direct exposure year after year will affect areas that are not shaded or covered by rugs or furniture.

-You might have soft pads under your furniture to protect your floor from scarring and scratching, but did you know certain types of footwear, such as stiletto high heels, can cause the same type of unsightly damage to your hardwood floor?
-Many manufacturers’ warranties specifically exclude product claims that can be damage caused by stiletto or similar shoes.
-Make sure you slip those fashionable shoes off before walking on your hardwoods—and the same goes for cleats, golf shoes or any other kind of spiky-heeled footwear that puts pressure on the material.
+You might have soft cushions or pads underneath furniture to protect your floors from scarring and scratching, but did you know certain types of footwear, such as stiletto high heels, can cause the same type of unsightly damage to your hardwood floor?
+Many manufacturer warranties will specifically exclude claims from damage caused by stiletto heels or similar types of footwear.
+Make sure you slip those heels off before walking on your hardwood floor—and the same goes for metal cleats, golf shoes or any other kind of spiky-heeled footwear that puts pressure on the material.

 Hardwood floors are a big investment, so do your part to keep them looking beautiful.
 A few simple preventive measures can keep them looking great for generations to come.
 If you have questions about caring for your hardwood floors, call Tish Flooring, an Indianapolis hardwood flooring company, at 317-879-TISH.
 We’ll be happy to answer your questions or help you find a new floor covering you love.